 If you have been hurt in an accident involving an elevator or escalator, then it may be appropriate to consider legal action against the owner of the property where the incident occurred, or possibly against the manufacturer of the flawed device.
-Contact the Oklahoma elevator injury attorneys of the Abel Law Firm at (405) 239-7046, through our online contact form, or live chat to speak with a skilled and experienced attorney about your case.
+Contact the Oklahoma City elevator injury attorneys of the Abel Law Firm at (405) 239-7046, through our online contact form, or live chat to speak with a skilled and experienced OKC premises liability lawyer about your case.

 How Can an Elevator and Escalator Injury Lawyer Help Me?

 Whether your injury happened in an apartment building or at a department store, using an Oklahoma City elevator and escalator injury attorney can help increase your chances of getting fair compensation for your injuries.
 Property owners typically have insurance policies to cover injuries that occur on their property, but these insurance companies are incentivized to pay out as little money as possible.

 A skilled elevator and escalator injury lawyer will be well versed in the laws and regulations that govern these types of injuries and can help fight to get the maximum amount of money you’re owed.
 They can advise you on your legal options, help determine liability, help collect evidence critical to proving your case, and negotiate on your behalf with insurance and in courts.

 Why Should I Choose Abel Law Firm to Handle my Elevator or Escalator Injury Case?